Kingmsh1/GRC-Stirling-Bank-Assessment/README.md

 ## Objectives

 This project aimed to identify realistic cybersecurity risks in a financial services environment.
 It aims to map risks to recognised GRC frameworks and assess the impact of each risk on the bank.
 Practical mitigation strategies were proposed for each risk to demonstrate understanding of GRC frameworks and how companies can adhere to them.

+Risk audit data was collected and compiled into an interactive, executive dashboard in Excel.
+The dashboard presents the data collected, giving a detailed overview of risk and provides interactivity to allow users to filter data and make comparisons.

+Design considerations, such as visual appeal, colour scheme and fonts, were taken into account during design to ensure accessibility, readability and simplicity.

 ## Scenario